The Power of Four: Background

-The Lions were originally a representative team of the United Kingdom of Great Britain and Ireland, but players from the Irish Free State remained eligible after it left the U.K. in 1922.
-Donal Lenihan recalled his dissatisfaction that the U.K. anthem "God Save the Queen" was played during the 1989 tour to Australia.
+The Lions were originally a representative team of the United Kingdom of Great Britain and Ireland.
+Following the establishment of home rule for Ireland, players from the Irish Free State – and later, the Republic of Ireland – remained eligible for the team, even after the new country left the UK in 1922.

+Donal Lenihan recalled his dissatisfaction that the UK anthem "God Save the Queen" was played during the 1989 tour to Australia.
 Later Lions teams lacked any anthem.

-2005 Lions Tour
+Introduction as official song

-The Power of Four was commissioned by Sir Clive Woodward for the 2005 British & Irish Lions tour to New Zealand and was written by Neil Myers.
-It was recorded by the Melody Music Lions Choir.
-The song is a classical composition played in a high key.
-It was first performed live by Welsh singer Katherine Jenkins before the British & Irish Lions rugby union match against Argentina at the Millennium Stadium in Cardiff, Wales in 2005. it was performed despite suggestions of either God Save the Queen, the Welsh national anthem Hen Wlad Fy Nhadau or a combination of the anthems of the Home Nations of England, Wales, Scotland and Ireland being played instead of The Power of Four.
-It is always sung in English.
+"The Power of Four" ("The Power") was commissioned by Clive Woodward for the 2005 British & Irish Lions tour to New Zealand; it was written by Neil Myers.
+The song was recorded by the Melody Music Lions Choir.
+It is a classical composition played in a high key.

+Its first live performance was by Welsh singer Katherine Jenkins before the British & Irish Lions rugby union match against Argentina at the Millennium Stadium in Cardiff in 2005.
+It had been announced that a new anthem would be introduced at the match, but what the song was to be had been kept secret.
+Pre-match speculation included possibilities of: "God Save the Queen"; or the Welsh national anthem "Hen Wlad Fy Nhadau"; or a combination of anthems of the Home Nations – England (and Northern Ireland), Wales, and Scotland – and of the Republic of Ireland.
+"The Power" was always sung in English.

-Before the British & Irish Lions squad was selected, Woodward sent out bracelets with "The Power of Four" printed on them to potential British & Irish Lions players to try and create a sense of unity and to make them think about the upcoming tour to New Zealand.
-This was criticised as being "crazy".
-The Power of Four was also used as a motivational slogan in some of the Lions' team building activities.
+Before the Lions squad was selected, Woodward sent out bracelets with "The Power of Four" printed on them to potential British & Irish Lions players to try and create a sense of unity and to make them think about the upcoming tour to New Zealand.
+The phrase The Power of Four was also used as a motivational slogan in some of the Lions' team-building activities.

-The lyrics of The Power of Four were circulated to all of the members of the British & Irish Lions tour squad and the song was pre-added to the playlists on their tour iPods.
-The song was not released as a single however it was permitted to be broadcast by radio stations and it was made available to download on the Internet.
-The British & Irish Lions players were shown the words of The Power of Four on the Saturday before their first game and it was expected that they would know the words by the time they had arrived in New Zealand; however, it was mentioned by a British & Irish Lions spokesman that the players were under no obligation to sing it.
+The lyrics of "The Power" were circulated to all of the members of the Lions tour squad and the song was pre-added to the playlists on their tour iPods.
+The song was not released as a single; however, it was permitted to be broadcast by radio stations and it was available for download.
+The players were shown the words of "The Power" on the Saturday before their first game and it was expected that they would know the words by the time they had arrived in New Zealand; a British & Irish Lions spokesman noted that the players were under no obligation to sing it, however.